Badbird5907/thermal-camera/journal.md

 Time spent: 3h

 Finalized schematic design and started work on PCB routing.
 I might attempt to rip out everything battery charging related and reimplement it

+# 6/1
+Time spent: 3h

+Spent a lot of time routing the pcb